Lifted Takahashi Convexity on the Isbell-Convex Hull of an Asymmetrically Normed Real Vector Space: Functional and intrinsic convexity on the Isbell hull

-The next result is the key mechanism allowing one to transport convex inequalities from $X$ to the Isbell-hull: once $W$ is translation-invariant, every minimal pair in $\E(X,\|\cdot\|)$ becomes $W$-convex when viewed as a function pair on $X$.
+The following result is the functional convexity principle inherited from the predecessor paper.
+It says that, under translation invariance of \(W\), every minimal pair in the Isbell-convex hull is convex when regarded as a pair of functions on the original space \(X\).

-\begin{theorem} Let $(X,\|\cdot\|,W)$ be a convex asymmetrically normed real vector space and assume that $W$ is translation-invariant in the sense of Definition~\ref{def:TIH}.
-Then every $f\in \E(X,\|\cdot\|)$ is $W$-convex on $X$. \end{theorem}
+\begin{theorem} Let \((X,\|\cdot\|,W)\) be a convex asymmetrically normed real vector space.
+Assume that \(W\) is translation-invariant in the sense of Definition~\ref{def:TIH}.
+Then every